ESL Activities

 Lesson Plans for Transitions or Conjunctions

-If you’re looking for a complete lesson plan for transitions or conjunctions lesson plans, then you can check out some of my favourite ones here:
+If you’re looking for a complete lesson plan for transitions or conjunctions lesson plans, then you can check out some of my favorite ones here:

 List of Conjunctions in English